georgiee/coding-for-kids/slides.md

 ^ forward, left, forward, right

-^ and let them refactor their code to something very beautiful.
+^ and let them reorganize their code

 ![](images/03-how/code-org/zombie.png)